Aaron Aylward

 Aaron Aylward is an American politician serving as a member of the South Dakota House of Representatives from the 6th district.
 Elected in November 2020, he assumed office on January 12, 2021.

 Education

 Aylaward earned a Bachelor of Arts degree in exercise science from Dakota State University and a Master of Arts in kinesiology from the University of South Dakota.
+While at Dakota State University, he was a member of the Dakota State Trojans football team.
+Following the 2008 season he was named to the DAC All-Conference team.

 Career

 In 2012 and 2013, Aylward worked as a personal trainer.
 From 2013 to 2019, Aylward worked as a search consultant for Growing People and Companies (GPAC).
 In 2019, he became a sales representative for Cintas, a business services firm.
 In 2018, he was an unsuccessful candidate for the South Dakota House as a Libertarian.